 In 1984 the Citadel Group set up Citadel Reinsurance Company Limited (“Citadel Re”) in Bermuda, to take advantage of a more stable political and administrative climate.
 By 1990 Citadel Re had become the primary insurance and reinsurance vehicle for the Group, and Citadel Hong Kong was liquidated.
 In 1992 HSBC sold its minority shareholding in the Citadel Group to the majority shareholder, in line with the bank’s general policy of retaining only controlling stakes.

 By that time the Citadel Group was one of the bank’s most successful insurance investments.

 In 2005 Citadel Risk Management, Inc. (“CRMI”) was incorporated as a wholly-owned subsidiary of Citadel Re.
-CRMI specializes in accounting and reconciliations, audits and inspections, run-off management, commutations, and premium and receivables collections.
+CRMI specializes in claims management and adjusting services, accounting and reconciliations, premium and receivables collections.

 In 2009 CRMI purchased the share capital of Gallagher Risk Services, a reinsurance intermediary in run-off from Arthur J Gallagher and renamed it Citadel Risk Services, Inc.

 In 2010, the Citadel Group acquired a majority holding in Great Falls Holding Company, which had a wholly owned subsidiary, Great Falls Insurance Company (“GFI”).
 GFI was initially engaged in writing workers compensation and employment practices liability business in the State of Maine, before expanding its operations into New Hampshire.
 In 2017, GFI sold the renewal rights to its existing business to the Eastern Alliance Insurance Group and entered run-off.